duolingo-dart/duolingo4d/README.md

 | :-----------: | :----------------------------------------------------------------------------------------------------------------: | :------------------------------------------------------------------------------------------------------------: |
 |      ❌       | final response = await Duolingo.getInstance().authenticate(username: 'test_username', password: 'test_password',); | [Check!](https://github.com/myConsciousness/duolingo4d/blob/main/design/00_api/02_login/response_success.json) |

-You can use your username and password to authenticate users registered with Duolingo.
+You can use username and password to authenticate user registered with Duolingo.
 The registered e-mail address can be used for authentication in addition to the username.

 In order to fetch the response you expect from each API that requires authentication, at first you need to use this authentication API to authenticate that the username and password entered are valid.